READ MORE FROM THIS SERIES

 However, we wanted to help you take that idea from your head and make it a reality so we are doing a mini blog series with tips on how to make your idea happen no matter your age!
-Our first post on this topic discussed how to do market research and interview people about your idea.
-You can find that here!
+Read more from this series by checking out our other blogs on this topic!

-After you have decided to continue working on your idea, it's time to take that feedback and create an Idea Plan!
+Next, it's time to take that feedback and create an Idea Plan!
 A plan helps you think through everything you need to do and prepare for before jumping in.
-While you can't plan for everything, being thoughtful before can help you be more successful because it helps you anticipate the resources and help you may need.
+While you can't plan for everything, being thoughtful first can help you be more successful later.

 Making an Idea Plan is simple!
 Get out your favorite notebook or set of sticky notes and write down your answers to the following three questions.

 Stakeholders are the people or organizations that your idea will affect.
 It is important in your plan to create a list of the stakeholders you will need to talk with to ensure your idea is possible and/or that people will support it!
 For example, if you are looking to start a program at your school it would be important to first talk to the stakeholders like the principal or teachers to get permission and make sure they would support your idea.

 2. How Much Money Will You Need?

 To think about how much money you need, go through every step of making your idea happen and write down the things that you will need to purchase.
 Then research how much each item will cost.
 This will allow you to figure out how much money you need. but will also allow you to look at the prices of items individually.
 By doing this you can see if you could borrow those items or get them donated to save money.
 Many ideas you can make happen for free!